Utkarsh1504/DSA-Java/lessons/num-three.md

 **NP-Completeness Problems**:
 > Following are some NP-Complete problems, for which no polynomial time algorithm is known.

- -Determining whether a graph has a Hamiltonian cycle -Determining whether a Boolean formula is satisfiable, etc.
+ - Determining whether a graph has a Hamiltonian cycle
+ - Determining whether a Boolean formula is satisfiable, etc.

 **NP-Hard Problems
 > The following problems are NP-Hard

--The circuit-satisfiability problem
+- The circuit-satisfiability problem
--Set Cover
+- Set Cover
--Vertex Cover
+- Vertex Cover
--Travelling Salesman Problem
+- Travelling Salesman Problem

 In this context, now we will discuss TSP is NP-Complete: